Austin Film Festival 2011

-Coffee (and wireless) break: About two blocks further south down Lamar (away from downtown), you'll find a Starbucks in a strip mall across the street from Saxon Pub, next to A-OK Chinese.
+Coffee (and wireless) break: About two blocks further south down Lamar (away from downtown), you'll find a Starbucks in a strip mall across the street from Saxon Pub.
 Further than a walk, drive north to Barton Springs Road, then turn right to Austin Java.

 Austin Film Festival's two theaters at Austin Convention Center (ACC) are a temporary setup.
 They are not in the same location as the ACC theater that is set up during SXSW.
 One theater is located in Meeting Room 18, the other in Ballroom E. We don't know the seating capacity at this time, but they usually seat from 175-300 people.